25 Halloween Party Games to Get You in the Spooky Spirit

 Halloween Game: Pin the Tail on the Black Cat

 Hang up a large picture of a black Halloween cat without its tail.
 Give each guest a tail with a piece of sticky tape on its base.
 One by one, blindfold the guests, turn them around, and then set them off toward the cat picture and see where they put the tail.
 The guest who gets the tail closest to its rightful place wins.
+This is the real reason Halloween colors are black and orange.

 Halloween Game: Halloween Story Game